mikepsinn/web3Hackathon/README.md

 ###### _Things to know/note:_
 - [access token] should you want to create your own 'Employee ID', the access code is `11223344`
 - [employee ID] on signup page is unique.
-- [walet address'] are unique, can only be used once in the DB
+- [wallet address'] are unique, can only be used once in the DB
 - [Mint NFT] once minted, and sent, cannot mint to same address again
 - [send payment] once a payment has been sent and verified, it cannot be sent to same address again